Te Puaruruhau (Child Protection)

 Te Puaruruhau

-Referrals are accepted from Health Professionals, Police, Oranga Tamariki - Ministry for Children and the public, for children and young people aged 0 to 18 years with disclosed or suspected physical or sexual abuse, or neglect (daytime service).
+Referrals are accepted from whānau, Health Professionals, Police, Oranga Tamariki - Ministry for Children and the public, for children and young people aged 0 to 18 years with disclosed or suspected physical or sexual harm or maltreatment (daytime service).

-After hours, the service will see children and young people with concerns regarding sexual abuse up to the age of 18 years.
+After hours, the service will see children and young people with acute concerns regarding sexual abuse up to the age of 18 years.

 Common Conditions / Procedures / Treatments